5 Great Books To Teach Beginners How To Compost

 If you have any questions don’t hesitate to leave a comment below or shoot me an email.
 I will do my best to answer as quickly and thoroughly as I can.

-Composting For a New Generation: Latest Techniques for the Bin and Beyond
+Composting For a New Generation: Latest Techniques for the Bin and Beyond by Michelle Balz

-This book is, in my opinion, the best book I’ve seen about composting for beginners.
+This book is the second-best book I’ve seen about composting for beginners (after Kate’s book above).
 It has such great descriptions and explanations.
 It isn’t too technical but does explain the basic science, which helps to understand why some aspects of composting are more important than others.
-It doesn’t suggest any “perfect” magic formula but is just really reasonable.
-This was the last book I read, and I almost didn’t include the others on the list.
-Needless to say, this was my favorite!
-I couldn’t find it at my library, but I am more than happy to have purchased it.

 Let It Rot!
 The Gardener’s Guide to Composting by Stu Campbell